bitcoin in Canada 2026: Should I Buy bitcoin?

 The Bitcoin ecosystem was built in the late 2000’s by the legendary Satoshi Nakamoto.
 Who or what that entity is has been the topic of much speculation, and has become a part of Bitcoin folklore.
 To the best of my knowledge, no one has actually proven who this person or group of people actually is.
 The network is now maintained by thousands of people.

-When the “God of Bitcoin” created their virtual gold, they only put so much of it in the digital ground.
-This scarcity is what most bitcoin buyers believe gives it its value.
-Your computer “finds” bitcoins by doing mathematical computations.
-About 19 million of the 21 million bitcoins that were created have now been mined.
+About 19.9 million of the 21 million bitcoins that were created have now been mined.
 Before you fire up your laptop trying to get your hands on one of the last chunks, just realize that you’re computing with massive supercomputers from around the world and it’s probably not worth your effort.

-Is Bitcoin Becoming Institutionally Owned – and Why is it Exploding?
+Is Bitcoin Becoming Institutionally Owned?

-When bitcoin was in its early years, it was supposed to be the “everyman’s decentralized currency”.
+When Bitcoin was in its early years, it was supposed to be the “everyman’s decentralized currency”.
 Most used for illegal deals on the darknet and highly speculative holding by a small subset of techies who believed that it was digital salvation.

 As it has grown in value, Bitcoin became more mainstream among retail investors.
 Then the 2017/2018 Boom-and-Crash happened and chased away the vast majority (if not all) of the large institutional investors.
 The big hedge funds, investment banks, multinational corporations, and other large pools of money essentially swore off of cryptocurrencies.